Sultan-Hamdan/PGML-Copper-Heap-Leaching/README.md

 predicts column hydraulic state in sub-second time, versus the 1.4 to 3.5 second per-column for the conventional approach (baseline: Olivares et al., 2025).

-The PGML model is trained with a physics-residual penalty so its predictions stay physically consistent, not merely data-fitted.

 ## Repository structure

 **`Python/`**